quellenform/t3x-iconpack/Documentation/Tutorials/CustomIconpack.rst

 Customizing the Rendering Sequence
 ----------------------------------

-If you want to change the order of the rendering fallback (which would only make sense in exceptional cases), you can add the following setup to the YAML
+If you want to change the order of rendering fallbacks or specify only a specific renderType (which in both cases would only make sense in exceptional cases), you can add the following setting to the YAML configuration:
-configuration:

 .. code-block:: yaml